cdutboy928/notes/git/git.md

         hint: ~/git-shell-commands should exist and have read and execute access.
         Connection to gitserver closed.
 Now Git network commands will still work just fine but the users won't be able to get a shell.
 As the output states, you can also set up a directory in the `git` user's home directory that customizes the `git-shell` command a bit.
 For instance, you an restrict the Git commands that the server will accept or you can customize the message that users see if they try to SSH in like that.
 Run `git help shell` for more information on customizing the shell.
+### 4.5 Git on the Server-Git Daemon
+#### Git Daemon
+Next we'll set up a daemon serving repositories using the "Git" protocol.
+This is a common choice for fast, unauthenticated access to your Git data.
+Remember that since this is not an authenticated service, anything you serve over this protocol is public within its network.
+If you're running on server outside your firewall, it should be used only for projects that are publicly visible to the world.
+If the server you're running it on is inside your firewall, you might use it for projects that a large number of people or computers (continuous integration or build servers) have read-only access to, when you don't want to add an SSH key for each.
+**Bold** **bold** j **have** **a** *test* a test **`***bold***`**

 ## 8. Customizing Git
 ### 8.3 Git Hooks <a name=Git_Hooks></a>